Lonewolfenrir/FunSec/README.md

 #### Phobius 1.01 ####

 To download Phobius 1.01 visit <http://software.sbc.su.se/cgi-bin/request.cgi?project=phobius>.
 You should receive a tar.gz file.
-To untar the file use the following command line:
+To untar the file use the following command:

 ```
 tar -zxvf FILE.tar.gz